Karthikeyan-alp/OpenCV-PI-Installation/README.md

 # IMAGE PROCESSING-OPENCV

 **GETTING STARTED**

-    <br>-In this project we can see how to install an opencv in raspberry pi.A step by step approach is given to install the opencv and its dependent packages.
+   <br>In this project we can see how to install an opencv in raspberry pi.A step by step approach is given to install the opencv and its dependent packages.</br>